ohthehugemanatee/db-to-ynab-golang/README.md

 ### Working

 * Sync cash accounts (checking, savings).
-It syncs the last 100 transactions every time you run it.
+It syncs up to 100 transactions from the last 15 days, every time you run it.
 No, you will not get duplicate transactions from these repeats.
 * Sync credit cards.
-It syncs the last 30 days of transactions every time you run it.
+It syncs the last 10 days of transactions every time you run it.

 ### TODO